kirkone/vsts-dnx-tasks/README.md

 To get the new content appended to an existing file check "**Append To .md File**".
 Use "**Create JSON File**" to get the information about the commits as a .json file.
 The .json file will use the same value from the "**Output File**" field apart from the file ending .json

+To get this task working script access for the OAuth token has to be enabled.
+To do so, go to the **Options** tab of the build definition and select **Allow Scripts to Access OAuth Token**.

 > This task only writes a file.
 You have to take care of it by your self.
 For example add it to your build output.

 ### Questions, Recommendations, Issues?